astharane03/ToDo_List/README.md

 ## Features

 - Create : Make a list.
-- Edit : Can edit the work written in the list.
+- Edit : Users can edit the work written in the list.
 - Delete : Users can delete the work from the list if it is done.

 ## Dependencies